Inpatient Rehab in Connecticut

 • Residential substance use treatment

-• HIV/AIDS clients, dual diagnosis treatment and pregnant and postpartum women
+• Judicial clients, dual diagnosis treatment and people with co-occurring pain and substance use

-Connection Inc Recovery House is an inpatient drug and alcohol rehab located in New Haven, Connecticut.
+Cornell Scott Hill Health Center South Central Rehabilitation Center is an inpatient drug and alcohol rehab situated in New Haven, Connecticut.

 Treatment included: